 Colonial Beach also has a history of boom and bust.
 For many years, it was a seaside playground for the nation's Eastern elite, particularly for people from Washington, D.C.
 Most of these visitors arrived by boat, and grand summer "cottages" and elegant hotels were built to accommodate them.
 Then in the early- to mid-20th-century, the fortunes of this "Playground on the Potomac" began to dim, as automobile travel became more fashionable and reaching distant beaches became easier.
 Slot machine gambling revived Colonial Beach for a time in the 1950s, but a devastating fire in the 1960s and subsequent hurricanes all took their toll.

 Some summer residences from Colonial Beach's heyday still stand, coexisting with newer bungalows, Cape Cods and ranch ramblers.
-Monroe Point is an all ages waterfront town home development and has units starting in the low-$200,000s.
+Monroe Point is an all ages waterfront town home development and has units starting in the high-$100,000s to low-$200,000s.

 The mile long beach is still the town's main attraction.
 It fills up with bathers and umbrellas during summer weekends, but on weekdays the sand is often nearly empty.
 Winters are even quieter.
 Westmoreland State Park, just down the road, has boat rentals, camping facilities and more.

 There are some fun festivals, including the Potomac River Festival, the Rod Run to the Beach, the Boardwalk Arts and Crafts Festival and the Alexander Graham Bell Croquet Tournament.
 The 4th of July fireworks over the water are a particularly popular event.